jpsca/writeadoc/docs/content/languages.md

 ### Making the search aware of your language

 WriteADoc uses [Lunr.js](https://lunrjs.com/) for searching without an external service.
-If your language is not one included with WriteADoc by default, you must download the `lunr.[YOUR LANGUAGE].min.js` support file [from here](https://github.com/MihaiValentin/lunr-languages/tree/master/min).
+If your language is not included with WriteADoc by default, you must download the `lunr.[YOUR LANGUAGE].min.js` support file [from here](https://github.com/MihaiValentin/lunr-languages/tree/master/min).
 For example, for Korean you would download the file `lunr.ko.min.js`.
 Save the file to `assets/js/`.

 You might want to delete the files already there for languages you are not going to use.

 ## Working with multiple languages